 James is a Director of conservation charity, Veterans For Wildlife, where he focuses on the preservation of endangered species and combating the global trade in shark fins.
 As Director of Special Projects, James is part of a team building a Zulu community owned game reserve in KwaZulu Natal that will become a safe haven for rhinos, and manages projects in West Africa, protecting the precious ecosystems of the rainforest.

 James has taken his wildlife passion into television as a cameraman and presenter.
-You can keep up to date on James Glancy's conservation and tv projects on Instagram, Twitter and Facebook.
+You can keep up to date on James Glancy's conservation and film projects on Instagram, Twitter and Facebook.

 Sony FX6 - Behind the Scenes